History of Dorinne Whynott

 1975 – 1979:

-Ms. Whynott experienced her first big loss, when her grandmother, Matilda Rose Whynott (Katka-maiden name), passed away in early 1975 and soon there after, her family decided to move to Nashua, New Hampshire, where she attended Nashua High School.
+Ms. Whynott experienced her first big loss, when her grandmother, Matilda Rose Whynott (Katka-maiden name), passed away and soon there after, her family decided to move to Nashua, New Hampshire, where she attended Nashua High School.

 Ms. Whynott’s first dog after she left home was Duke.
 Duke came into Dorinne’s life when she answered an ad in the newspaper, featuring $5 puppies (the money would be going to spay the mom).
 Duke was a Labrador/shepherd/husky mix.
 He was the most obedient all around dog that Dorinne has ever encountered to date.
 He was certified for obedience and pet therapy.
 He was used in many educational seminars, in schools, demonstrations and used next to other dogs in training sessions.
 Ms. Whynott found training dogs was faster when used next to a dog that was already trained.